milosgajdos/embeviz/README.md

 You should now be able to access the app on [http://localhost:5050/ui](http://localhost:5050/ui).

+The API docs are available on [http://localhost:5050/api/v1/docs](http://localhost:5050/api/v1/docs).

 # TODO

 * [ ] Clean up the code: both the Go and React
+* [ ] Clean up tests and add more of them
 * [ ] Add support for a vector DB to store the embeddings in
 * [ ] Embed the SPA and all its assets into the Go binary